-After finally receiving council and and commission approvals in early 2019, Coon bought Champion Tract 3 and immediately partnered with Solera Senior Living and HPI Commercial Real Estate Services to build a substantially smaller and quieter senior living facility and to donate three-fourths of the land to the Balcones Canyonlands Preserve (see below story on Carol Lee).
+After finally receiving council and and commission approvals in early 2019, Coon bought Champion Tract 3 and immediately partnered with Solera Senior Living and HPI Commercial Real Estate Services to build a substantially smaller and quieter senior living facility and to donate three-fourths of the land to the Balcones Canyonlands Preserve (BCP).

 The Reserve at Lake Austin sits on about 11 acres of land directly next to the BCP's 34-acre "Carol Lee Preserve."
 Construction started in early 2020 and was completed in early 2023.
 To review the city-approved Hill Country Roadway site plan, click here.
 To see the approved engineer renderings, click here.

 Rendering that shows smaller footprint of upcoming senior living facility (in black) versus now-abolished plans for an apartment complex (in red) on The Reserve at Lake Austin property, formerly known as Champion Tract 3